-A Jesuit noviciate lasts two years.
-These first two years of formation happen before any study or prolonged pastoral experience.
-While a novice, the Jesuit in formation is helped to grow into a life of prayer and reflection, to have a variety of experiences and is directed in the Spiritual Exercises of Saint Ignatius over 30 days.
+The first two years of Jesuit formation see novices, under the direction of a novice master, spend time learning more about prayer, Ignatian spirituality and life in the Society of Jesus.
+Before any study or prolonged pastoral experience, the Jesuit in formation is helped to grow into a life of prayer and reflection, to have a variety of experiences and is directed in the Spiritual Exercises of Saint Ignatius over 30 days.